danbev/learning-nodejs/README.md

 LiftOff will generate code as quickly as possible to avoid the time and memory overhead of constructing the intermediate representation.
 Wasm is supposed to provide predictable performace (once the module is loaded it should not stall.
 This was done by V8 by compiling ahead of time.
+For large WASM source files currently these will be read completly and compiled by V8.
+With the introduction of LiftOff in V8 the startup time will be reduced as LiftOff will take one pass over the bytecode of the WASM function.
+"the function body decoder does a single pass over the raw WebAssembly bytes and interacts with the subsequent stage via callbacks, so code generation is performed while decoding and validating the function body."
+Together with WebAssembly’s streaming APIs, this allows V8 to compile WebAssembly code to machine code while downloading over the network.

 ### Web Hypertext Application Technology Working Group (WHATGW) Streams